joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Added sgn(), MoveBackTo() MoveFrontTo() and Cenflo() to standard limpet lib Solid bounds functions Left(),Right(),Top(),Bottom(),Front(),Back() Added ContainsPart(path,partname) to Limpet
+  Added ContentCount(path) to Limpet
   Added clean solid statement to limpet
   Added a "script dirty" asterisk marker to the script editor tab view Added ctrl-z to flexipath control
+  Added first cut of import objects from a 3mf file Add first cut of "Seperate Islands"

 Fixed
   The number of vertices and faces shown for the selected object didn't update automatically when the object was subdivided